Newton P. Bevin

 Newton Philo Bevin (October 4, 1895 – October 9, 1976), sometimes referred to as Newton Philo Bevin II, was an American architect, specializing in residential design.

 Early life and education

 Bevin was the son of Samuel Mills Bevin and Julia Huntington Williams Bevin.
 He prepared at Poly Prep in Brooklyn, and graduated from Princeton University in 1917, and served in World War I.

 He received his architecture degree from the University of Pennsylvania in 1922.

 Career

 From 1927 to 1944, with Henry O. Milliken, he formed the firm Milliken & Bevin, and from 1944 to his death, he practiced as his own firm.

 The Milliken-Bevin Trellis (1931) is included in a National Register listing for Roslyn Harbor, New York.

+In 1938, Helen Clay Frick Selected Milliken & Bevin to make alterations to Eagle Rock, a Frick family summer residence in Prides Crossing, Massachusetts.

+Milliken & Bevin designed the gymnasium at the Iron Rail Vacation Home in Wenham, MA in 1939.
+This structure was built by contractor Stephen D. Edwards and dedicated in 1941.
+The property was developed by Helen Clay Frick, daughter of Henry Clay Frick.